 The development application for the Southern Precinct will be formally assessed by Bayside Council and evaluated by the Sydney Central Planning Panel, as the independent consent authority.
 The relocation of the golf course to the southern precinct is consistent with the planning controls (being SREP 33 – Cooks Cove and the Cooks Cove Masterplan) that have applied to the land since 2004, and in no way relates to changes to the Crown Lands Act.

-The relocation is necessary to enable the redevelopment of the previous golf course land owned by Kogarah Golf Club into the new Cook Cove mixed-use development.
-The Cook Cove project will provide new homes and jobs for the wider region over the next 5 to 10 years.
+The relocation of the Kogarah Golf Club is necessary to facilitate the extensive rehabilitation of contaminated land and the delivery of a substantial suite of public domain facilities through the redevelopment of the previous golf course land owned by Kogarah Golf Club into the new Cook Cove mixed-use development.
+The Cook Cove project will provide new homes and jobs for the wider region over the next 5 to 15 years.
 The relocation of the course will facilitate new recreation, sporting, community and civic facilities in both the Southern and Northern Precincts.

-In total, there will be more than $200m of community benefits in the public domain and environment remediation works arising from the golf course relocation.
+In total, there will be more than approximately $400 million of community benefits in the public domain, civic and community facilities and environment remediation works arising from the golf course relocation in the Northern and Southern Precincts.
 Through the Cook Cove project, the public will have access to FIFA standard synthetic playing and training fields, a new NSW Premier League grade stadium with seating for 750 people, new and improved shared pedestrian and cycle links, high quality public parks, and other community facilities.